Navy runs over South Florida 35-3; Perry joins elite company | Federal News Network

 Perry opened the scoring with 67-yard touchdown run with 3:56 left in the first quarter.
 Navy had a couple of key stops and capitalized with a 58-yard rumble by fullback Jamale Carothers on the opening play of the second quarter that extended the lead to 14-0.

-The Bulls could not capitalize on three forced turnovers (two interceptions and a fumble recovery).
+The Bulls couldn’t capitalize on three forced turnovers (two interceptions and a fumble recovery).

 Navy used some creativity to pull further away when slotback CJ Williams took the pitch from Perry and threw a 23-yard touchdown pass to OJ Davis for a three-score margin.